Fighting traps residents in Mariupol; Putin calls on Ukraine to surrender

 Russia has launched about 600 missiles so far, according to a senior U.S. defense official.

-The general staff of Ukraine's armed forces said late on Sunday that the Russians were "beginning to accumulate resources for the storming of Kyiv".
+The general staff of Ukraine's armed forces said the Russians were "beginning to accumulate resources for the storming of Kyiv".

 Moscow has repeatedly denied attacking civilian areas.